pingswept/me30-website/content/notes/feather-programming.md

 ## Stuff You Need

 *   A computer, plus the admin password to install software
-*   An Adafruit Feather RP2040
+*   An Adafruit KB2040 microcontroller board
-*   A USB-C cable with the right ends to connect the Feather to the computer
+*   A USB-C cable with the right ends to connect the KB2040 to the computer

 ## Software check

-Before you can actually make a Feather do anything, you have to install a code editor on your computer.
-We'll use the Mu Editor, which works well with Adafruit CircuitPython boards, including the Feather.
+Before you can actually make a microcontroller do anything, you have to install a code editor on your computer.
+We'll use the Mu Editor, which works well with Adafruit CircuitPython boards, including the KB2040.

 To install the Mu Editor, [download it](https://codewith.mu/en/) from the Mu website.